Doist/sqs-workers/README.md

 ## How can I use it?

 Unless you are the part of the [Doist development team](https://github.com/orgs/Doist/people), you most likely don't need it.
-It's something opinionated, built out of our own internal needs and probably provides little value for outside developers.
+It's something opinionated, built out of our own internal needs, and probably provides little value for outside developers.

 Queue processors are in abundance (see http://queues.io/ for examples), and there is no shortage of SQS queue processors on [PyPI](https://pypi.org/search/?q=SQS), so please don't put your high hopes on this particular implementation